miraisolutions/secretsanta/README.md

 pip-sync
 ```

 Now you're ready to go.
+Would there be any update to the requirements `.in` files, make sure you re-execute `pip-compile` and `pip-sync`.

 ### Testing
 Tests are kept under `tests/` and make use of the `unittest` framework.